 Many entrepreneurs are living as digital nomads with no fixed location and work remotely with digital platforms.
-It is obvious that they prefer the online process to get their businesses started for convenience.
-In addition, the Covid19 pandemic that has been spreading all over the world has raised the demand for online business registration.
+It’s obvious that they prefer the online process to get their businesses started for convenience.

 A long time ago, registering a company was a big issue with a huge amount of paperwork and physical presence.
 But thanks to digitalization as a global trend, you can now own an LLC in just a few clicks.

 Let’s dig into the detailed instructions on how to start your LLC from your home.

 LLCs place among the most common business entities in the US thanks to straightforward formation and distinct features.
 The regulations that govern an LLC will vary by state.

 Specifically, an LLC is a legal business entity that has the combined characteristics of a partnership and a corporation:

 - Members of an LLC that will be responsible for the company management have limited liabilities;